-Learning is the most important thing you can do for yourself before a divorce
+Learning is the most important thing you can do for yourself before a divorce.

 I imagine that some attorneys would tell you that the best thing to do when you find yourself in a vulnerable position is to go on the offensive and fight back.
-To some degree this is true, but not before you take the necessary steps to learn as much as you can about divorce in Texas and the implications of all of the circumstances of your particular case on the processes and laws surrounding divorce in our state.
+To some degree, this is true, but not before you take the necessary steps to learn as much as you can about divorce in Texas and the implications of all of the circumstances of your particular case on the processes and laws surrounding divorce in our state.

 Understanding the law and how your case is likely to fit within the confines of the law allows you to operate with a level of confidence that you could not possess otherwise.
-If you are confident in the facts of your case you can be confident in making decisions, and yes, in advocating for yourself and your rights.
+If you are confident in the facts of your case, you can be confident in making decisions, and yes, in advocating for yourself and your rights.

-Today's blog post from the Law Office of Bryan Fagan, PLLC will introduce the topic of financial planning in anticipation of divorce.
-Specifically- the steps that you can take on your own before you even hire an attorney to prepare, what property is subject to division in a Texas divorce and how it is likely to be divided up is also relevant and will be discussed.
+Today's blog post from the Law Office of Bryan Fagan, PLLC, will introduce the topic of financial planning in anticipation of divorce.
+Specifically- the steps that you can take on your own before you even hire an attorney to prepare, what property is subject to division in a Texas divorce, and how it is likely to be divided up is also relevant and will be discussed.
 While there is no surefire way to ensure that no missteps or errors in judgment will be made in your case, thoughtful planning and constant learning are essential to minimizing wrong turns.

-Unfortunately I cannot tell you (nor can any attorney, for that matter) exactly how your divorce is going to end up.
+Unfortunately, I cannot tell you (nor can any attorney, for that matter) exactly how your divorce is going to end up.
 There are just too many circumstances and factors that will weigh on your divorce that nobody can predict with 100% accuracy.
 With that said, we can provide you with some additional information that can help guide you in the right direction.
-For instance, if your divorce will be uncontested your property and that of your spouse may be able to be divided up by the two of you with no intervention from the court.
-This means that there can be no outstanding issues when it comes to property division.
-Questions about how to classify property as wither community property or separate property needs to have been answered by this stage.
-If you and your spouse have children you can have disputes as to the kids and end up in a trial, but if you have settled all issues related to property then much of the financial
+For instance, if your divorce is uncontested, your property and that of your spouse may be divided up by the two of you with no intervention from the court.
+This means that there can be no outstanding issues regarding property division.
+Questions about how to classify property as either community property or separate property need to have been answered by this stage.
+If you and your spouse have children, you can have disputes as to the kids and end up in a trial, but if you have settled all issues related to the property, then much of the financial

 planning in your case is done on an uncontested

-Just and Right division of marital property
+Just and Right division of marital property.

 Create a checklist to determine what is relevant in your life